-To increase growth and continue to reduce the percentage of students scoring novice in math, MIT team meets regularly and shares strategies from their training with their grade level peers.
+To help us reduce the percentage of students scoring novice in math, the MIT team is meeting regularly and sharing strategies from their training with their grade level peers.
 Based on experienced teacher observations, we have concluded there is a gap in skills needed between 2nd and 3rd grades.
-Therefore, teachers in both 2nd and 3rd grades have increased instructional time spent on math, and the 2nd graders who demonstrate math deficiencies according to the MAP assessments have been assigned Study Island lessons to target areas of need.
-The math interventionist for our school has also built in more time for collaborative math lessons and team-teaching in third grade.
+Therefore, teachers in both 2nd and 3rd grades have increased instructional time spent on math, and the 2nd graders who demonstrate math deficiencies according to the MAP assessments have been assigned Exact Path and Study Island lessons to target areas of need.
+The math interventionist for our school has also built in more time for collaborative math lessons and team-teaching in those grades.
+We'll continue to implement the Math Plus One/Two Teacher.
+This is training for additional staff to implement Math intervention in small groups and class rooms.
+Each year two more teachers are trained in our building.
+We currently have 6 of our 15 homerun teachers trained.